Yangtze Patrol: 1900–1920

-Later in 1914, both vessels demonstrated their ability to handle the rapids of the upper river when they reached Chungking, which was more than 1300 mi from the sea, and then went further to Kiating on the Min River.
+Later in 1914, both vessels demonstrated their ability to handle the rapids of the upper river when they reached Chongqing, which was more than 1300 mi from the sea, and then went further to Jiading on the Min River.
 In 1917, the U.S. entered World War I. The U.S. rendered the guns of Palos and Monocacy inoperable to protect Chinese neutrality.
 After China entered the war on the side of the Allies, the U.S. Navy reactivated the guns.

-In 1917, the first Standard Oil tanker reached Chungking, and a pattern of American commerce on the river began to emerge.
+In 1917, the first Standard Oil tanker reached Chongqing, and a pattern of American commerce on the river began to emerge.
 On 17 January 1918, armed Chinese men attacked Monocacy and she was forced to return fire with her 6-pounder gun.
 Passenger and cargo service by American-flag ships began in 1920 with the Robert Dollar Line and the American West China Company.
 They were followed in 1923 by the Yangtze River Steamship Company, which stayed on the river until 1935, long after the other American passenger-cargo ships were gone.

 1920–1930

 In the early 1920s, the patrol found itself fighting the forces of warlords and bandits.
-To accommodate its increased responsibilities on the river, the United States Navy constructed six new gunboats in Shanghai during 1926–1927 and commissioned them in late 1927–1928 during the command of Rear Admiral Yates Stirling, Jr. to replace four craft, originally seized from Spain during the Spanish–American War, that had been patrolling since 1903.
-All were capable of reaching Chungking at high water, and all year-round.
+To accommodate its increased responsibilities on the river, the United States Navy constructed six new gunboats in Shanghai during 1926–1927 and commissioned them in late 1927–1928 during the command of Rear Admiral Yates Stirling Jr. to replace four craft, originally seized from Spain during the Spanish–American War, that had been patrolling since 1903.
+All were capable of reaching Chongqing at high water, and all year-round.
 Collectively referred to by the U.S. press as "the new six", USS Luzon and Mindanao were the largest, USS Oahu and Panay next in size, and USS Guam and Tutuila the smallest.
 These vessels gave the Navy the capability it needed at a time when operational requirements were growing rapidly.

 In the late 1920s, Chiang Kai-shek and the Northern Expedition created a volatile military situation for the patrol along the Yangtze.